phlegmaticprogrammer/parlay/docs/Parlay/Recursive teXt/Recursive teXt.md

 That's what I am calling the basic file format.
 A recursive text file has suffix `.rx`.
 Furthermore, to distinguish between different types of files, another suffix can be prepended to this, as in `.thy.rx`, which could for example be a theory file in recursive text format.
 Each such different type can be handled by a different *plugin*.

 ## Source of Truth
 The document is the source of truth.
 Each time the document is changed, a (partial) copy is created.
 Different copies can, and actually mostly should, share keys, but within one document copy, all keys must be different.

-## Components

-### BlockComponent
-This component is responsible for viewing and editing a block.

-### BlocksComponent?
-This component is responsible for viewing and editing a sequence of blocks.

-### DocumentComponent
-This component is responsible for viewing and editing a document.

-### LineComponent

-### LinesComponent

-### SpanComponent

 ## How does it work?